ajinkyasghodekar/MyFirstSpringApp/README.md

 # MyFirstSpringApp
 This is my spring first app for demo purpose.
+Just creating an object by using a Spring and that by using XML configration...